lsst/LDM-230/index.rst

 images from tape, performs instrument signature removal, characterizes the image by determining its :term:`WCS`, :term:`PSF`, and approximate photometric calibration, and detects and measures Sources on the image.
-SDQA metrics are derived from these results.
-The image characterization parameters and SDQA metrics are loaded into the DRP temporary database.
-The Source datasets are retained in DRP scratch space.
+:term:`SDQA` metrics are derived from these results.
+The image characterization parameters and :term:`SDQA` metrics are loaded into the :term:`DRP` temporary database.
+The Source datasets are retained in :term:`DRP` scratch space.
 The calibrated exposures are not retained, so all sky tiles can be processed as quickly as possible.

 The Archive :term:`DMCS` next submits tasks to the Orchestration Manager to perform global astrometric and photometric calibration using the Source datasets.
-The resulting astrometric and photometric models are loaded into the DRP temporary database.
+The resulting astrometric and photometric models are loaded into the :term:`DRP` temporary database.

 Source ingestion into the nascent Level 2 database can occur at this point.